 In early 2002, the Six Flags Group took over the operation of the park and the Jazzland name remained in place for the rest of the year before closing for rebranding.
 The park became Six Flags New Orleans when it reopened in early 2003 with a number of new additions.

-The park became Six Flags New Orleans in 2003 and the company brought in the new Batman rollercoaster, the Jester rollercoaster and other smaller rides as part of an extensive upgrading of facilities.
-Areas in the park had themes based around the state of Louisiana and were given the names Main Street Square, Goodtime Gardens, Cajun Country, Pontchartrain Beach and Mardi Gras.
-DC Comics Super Hero Adventures and Looney Toon Adventures were also added under licence agreements with Warner Bros held by Six Flags.
+The new Batman: The Ride inverted coaster was built by Swiss company B&M, the Jester roller coaster (a Vekoma looping coaster) was relocated from Six Flags Fiesta Texas and other smaller rides were installed, including attractions based on Looney Toons and Spongebob Squarepants.
+Some areas in the park continued to have themes based around the state of Louisiana and were given the names Main Street Square, Goodtime Gardens, Cajun Country, Pontchartrain Beach and Mardi Gras.
+2 new areas, DC Comics Super Hero Adventures and Looney Toon Adventures, were also added under licence agreements with Warner Bros held by Six Flags.

 Visitor numbers improved under the Six Flags ownership and the new rides and licensed properties attracted visitors from Louisiana and beyond.
 By 2005, Six Flags had begun to draw up plans for a water park to be added to the property but they were never to come to fruition.
 When Hurricane Katrina struck, the theme park’s location to the east of the city between Lake Pontchartrain and Lake Borgne, and being below sea level, meant Six Flags New Orleans felt the full force of the flooding.
 The theme park was actually due to be closed when the hurricane hit.
 With weekday operations at the park ending for the season just the week before, the park was, however, due to open on the 27th and 28th of August.
 With the hurricane approaching, the decision was made not to reopen for the weekend and instead, evacuation plans were put into action.